farirpgs/fari-community/public/catalog/creators/pandion-games/grove-system/index.md

 ![](https://img.itch.zone/aW1nLzEwNTU4NjE3LmpwZw==/original/OV2IEi.jpg)
 by Pandion Games
 Version 1.0
-*03/31/2023 Note: The game behind the Grove System is undergoing an full overhaul.
-After that is complete, we expect to release a version 2.0 of The Grove System.*
+_03/31/2023 Note: The game behind the Grove System is undergoing an full overhaul.
+After that is complete, we expect to release a version 2.0 of The Grove System._

-# What is this?
+# What is this? | Grove System

 This system reference document is for creating your own games using the rules and mechanics that power [Banda’s Grove: The Quantum Convergence of Campgrounds](https://bandasgrove.com/).
 A system designed for discovering and exploring communities collaboratively.

-# License
+# License | Grove System

 The Grove System SRD is released under Creative Commons Attribution CC-BY 4.0.